Noemiegrau/note-taker/README.md

 * [Link URL of deployed app to Heroku](#link-URL-of-deployed-app-to-Heroku)

 ## **_Description of the project_**
-This project is a note taker application using Nodejs ///////.
+This project is a note taker application using Nodejs, Expressjs and Heroku.
+The user is able to create notes, review the created notes on a list, and delete them.

 ## **_Technologies used_**
 Project is created using: